-When I signed up for my Divemaster course.
-I didn’t feel like I was PADI® Divemaster material.
-I felt more confident about my diving skills after completing the PADI Rescue Diver class, but I didn’t see myself as a dive leader.
+When I signed up for my Divemaster course, I didn’t feel like PADI Divemaster material.
+I felt more confident about my diving skills after completing the PADI Rescue Diver course, but I still didn’t see myself as a dive leader.

 For reasons I couldn’t fathom, my instructor insisted I would make a good Divemaster, despite the fact that: